defiant00/minet/README.md

 ; Class names can be chained together, resulting in classes containing other classes.
 ; In this example, MyClass is a child class of MyProject, which is also a class.
 MyProject.MyClass
-    Counter = 0                         ; Instance variables and methods start with a "." and static ; variables and methods do not.
+    Counter: 0                         ; Instance variables and functions start with a "." and static ; variables and functions do not.
 This is a static counter.

-    .InstCounter = 0                    ; This is an instance variable.
+    .InstCounter: 0                    ; This is an instance variable.

-    Main()                              ; A project should contain a single static Main method alert("Hello from Minet!")      ; which will be used to run the project.
+    Main: fn()                          ; A project should contain a single static Main function alert("Hello from Minet!")      ; which will be used to run the project.
 ```